aws-samples/serverless-genai-food-analyzer-app/README.md

 #### Access the App

-Check the stack outputs for a URL resembling `Food analyzer app.domainName`.
+Check the stack outputs for a URL resembling `FoodAnalyzer.domainName = abcde12345.cloudfront.net`.
 Paste this URL into your browser, log in with the previously created user, and start enjoying the app.

 ## Running locally